finalyards/ZOO-esp32/README.md

 - Code editing happens on a host (Mac), using an IDE (Rust Rover)
 - Compilation happens in a virtual machine (using [Multipass](https://multipass.run) for this); the whole Rust and embedded toolchain *only needs to be installed within here*.
 - Hardware devices (MCU + sensors) are connected to *another PC* that runs `usbipd` (a USB/IP server).

->Ideally, the "other PC" could be a Raspberry Pi, but the author had issues setting up `usbipd` server there.
-This can be done - if you do it, please share the detailed steps! `:)`

 >Note: Due to using WLAN, the software development and hardware setups are fully air-gapped from each other.